LastElectron/AMOS-Term-Project/README.md

 <p align="center">
     Figure 2: Composite Cylinder with internal pressure “p”
 </p>

+## Prerequisites
+- Python 3.x
+- Jupyter Notebook

+## Contents
+• Problem Statement
+  1. Initializing Neccesary Libraries and Functions
+  2. Deriving Expression for $\sigma_{rr}$ and $\sigma_{\theta\theta}$ for any general cylinder
+  3. Analysis of Two Special Cases based on Internal and External Pressure Conditions
+  4. Analysis of Shrink Fitted Composite Cylinder
+  5. Derivation of Radial Displacements of Inner and Outer Cylinder of Composite Cylinder
+  6. Analysis of Composite Cylinder under Internal Pressure and no External Pressure for Equal Strengths of Both Cylinders
+  7. Calculation of Optimum Shrink Fit Allowance $\Delta$ using Maximum Shear Stress Theory
+  8. Conclusion

+• Individual Contributions by Each Group Member

+• References

 ## View the Notebook (nbviewer)
 You can view the Jupyter Notebook online using nbviewer: [View Notebook](https://nbviewer.org/github/LastElectron/Stresses-in-Composite-Cylinders-with-Shrink-Fits/blob/b36340046e4bdb1731463d3e04bfdf30424cf4c6/Term%20Project%20Submission%20-%20Group%205.ipynb)